 Outcomes-based wellness programs include many activities that can be easily verify using today’s technology.
 Using our WellSteps Rewards platform, employers can easily verify who has completed a biometric screening and who has watched or participated in a presentation.

-They can also automatically track who has completed a behavior change campaign, who is using their wearable device to monitor physical activity, and a whole host of other activities that can be reported with electronic data.
+They can also automatically track which employees have completed a behavior change campaign, who is using a wearable device to monitor physical activity, and report a range of other activities using electronic data.

 This three-year example of an outcomes-based wellness program is a copy of the actual rewards activities that many of our clients currently use.